Hong Kong leader plays waiting game, protesters demand he resigns

 Hong Kong's benchmark share index has fallen 7.3 percent over the past month.
 Markets are closed on Wednesday and Thursday for the holiday.

-(Additional reporting by Charlie Zhu, James Pomfret, Irene Jay Liu, Farah Master, Diana Chan, Twinnie Siu, Kinling Lo, Clare Baldwin, Diana Chan and Anne Marie Roantree in HONG KONG，Sui-Lee Wee in BEIJING, Stephen Addison in LONDON and Lesley Wroughton, Arshad Mohammed, Jeff Mason and Steve Holland in WASHINGTON, and Ahmed Aboulenein in LONDON; Writing by Mike Collett-White and Paul Tait; Editing by Mark Bendeich)
+(Additional reporting by Charlie Zhu, James Pomfret, Irene Jay Liu, Farah Master, Diana Chan, Twinnie Siu, Kinling Lo, Clare Baldwin, Diana Chan and Anne Marie Roantree in HONG KONG，Sui-Lee Wee in BEIJING, Stephen Addison in LONDON and Lesley Wroughton and Arshad Mohammed in WASHINGTON; Writing by Mike Collett-White; Editing by Tom Heneghan)